RhoInc/open-source-handbook/README.md

 ## What are my obligations after sharing my project?

 One of the benefits of sharing a project open source is it allows others to refine, adapt, and improve upon your code.
 When you release open source, you should be willing to engage other users if they have questions, identify errors, or propose changes to your code.
-For the majority of projects, this is a very minimal time commitmen, but you should be prepared to interact with other users if they are interested in your tool.
+For the majority of projects, this is a very minimal time commitment, but you should be prepared to interact with other users if they are interested in your tool.
 It is also a good idea to review your project over time to see if you could enhance it or improve upon it.
 As new technologies become available, you may want to update your code to keep it relevant or to add new features.

 ## I'm not a programmer.
 Can I contribute to open source projects?